I beg to move,

 I worked as a policy adviser to the First Minister of Northern Ireland for around 10 years and had the privilege to have policy responsibility for childcare and affordable childcare.
 I have sympathy with the Treasury and others who have worked on this problem because it is very difficult to find solutions.
 One of the issues that came across very strongly in the Office of the First Minister and Deputy First Minster was that the complexity of the problem is partly because of the different variables of the families who need childcare within the overall cohort.
 There is no one solution that fits all, which is critical when it comes to childcare vouchers.

 From that work and from listening to parents, I am absolutely convinced that we need a comprehensive and holistic range of solutions to address the market challenges faced by parents.
-The reality is that families requiring childcare come in so many different variations—I will touch on just some of those different types of families and how they are impacted.
-The variety of incomes and situations have been outlined well—single-parent families, families with two parents working, unemployed families and families with one parent working—so I do not want to go into too much detail.
+The reality is that families requiring childcare come in so many different varieties—I will touch on just some of those different types of families and how they are impacted.
+The variety of incomes and situations has been outlined well—single-parent families, families with two parents working, unemployed families and families with one parent working—so I do not want to go into too much detail.
 However, I will touch on the range of different families and the challenges that they face.
 I will do so because I believe that, dependent on the variables, there are good policy reasons why there needs to be a set of tailored solutions for all of those groups and not just for one or two of the groups within the overall cohort.

 I am strongly convinced that there needs to be not just a Northern Ireland solution or a Scottish solution or an English solution.
 We need a United Kingdom solution that provides affordable, good-quality and accessible childcare for all families.